The Herd (Australian band): 2005–2007: The Sun Never Sets

 The Herd released their third album The Sun Never Sets in 2005, featuring the single "We Can't Hear You".
 Their subjects ranged from their well-known anti-war stance and anti-corporatism to more personal topics like divorce and the slow death of the Australian outback/country.

 In October 2005, The Herd featured live on Triple J's 'Like a Version' (acoustic covers) segment.
 They performed their own version of the famous Australian 1983 song "I Was Only Nineteen (A Walk in the Light Green)" by Redgum.
 The song was so well received by fans that it received regular Triple J airplay and was voted #18 in the 2005 Triple J Hottest 100 countdown.
 They have since recorded a studio version which was included on the 2006 re-release of The Sun Never Sets, and they have also created a video clip for the song.
 The Herd performed at The Big Day Out 2007.
 Simon Fellows (Bezerkatron) left the group in late 2006.

 In February 2008 the group performed a song about recycled water on the ABC's Sleek Geeks programme.

 2008–2010: Summerland

 In May 2008, The Herd released its fourth studio album, Summerland.
-The first single from the album, "The King Is Dead", made reference to Australia's change in government with John Howard being replaced after 11 years as Prime Minister by Kevin Rudd.
+The first single from the album, "The King Is Dead", is a celebration of Australia's change in government with John Howard being replaced after 11 years as prime minister by Kevin Rudd.

-The album debuted at number 7 on the ARIA Albums Chart.
+The album debuted at number 7 on the ARIA Albums Chart, and is the first album by The Herd to feature singer Jane Tyrell as full-time member of the group.
+Previously, Tyrell had provided vocals for a few songs on The Herd's previous album, The Sun Never Sets.

-2011–present: Future Shade
+2011–present: Future Shade, Soul of my Soul

 In celebration of 10 years since the group debuted, the band performed its first live shows in two years in April 2011.
 The Herd released "The Sum of it All", the first single from the band's fifth album, Future Shade, on 21 March 2011, The album was released in August 2011.

+Better Live EP, a follow-up to Future Shade, was released the following year in March 2012.

 The Herd performed at the WOMADelaide Festival, held at Botanic Park in Adelaide, Australia, in March 2013 and at the tenth anniversary of the Australian hip hop festival Come Together in June 2013.

+In June 2024, after nearly 12 years of inactivity as a group, (outside the few reunions they did) The Herd released "Soul of my Soul", a protest song against the Israel-Palestine war which features vocal contributions from Palestinian artists Sereen, Mo and Big Rigs.
+All proceeds from the song go towards Olive Kids, an Australian foundation dedicated to funding support for Palestinian youth.